-Examination Board: AQA Specification A

-Available levels: A Level 7712

-Entry requirements: Grade 6 in English Literature

-Head of Department: Miss K Trotman
+Examination Board: Available levels: Entry requirements: Head of Department: AQA Specification A A Level 7712 Grade 6 in English Literature Miss K Trotman

 This Advanced GCE specification requires students to:

 - Explore the relationships that exist between texts and the contexts within which they are written, received and understood. - Study texts within a shared context to investigate and connect them, drawing out patterns of similarity and difference using a variety of reading strategies and perspectives. - Make their own autonomous meaning, to debate and challenge the interpretations of other readers as they develop their own informed personal responses.